 Departmental Chairs can add, change, or delete a class during the scheduling period for the upcoming semester.
-Please contact the Scheduling Manager.
+Please contact the Scheduling Coordinator.

 Ensemble and Departmental Concert Scheduling:

 An annual meeting for Directors of Programs, Ensemble Directors, and Department Chairs to submit and secure dates for the following academic year is held each October.
-Please contact the Scheduling Manager for details.
+Please contact the Scheduling Coordinator for details.

 Thornton facilities may be requested for rental as audition spaces; please submit requests via the Audition Room Request Form.
 Auditions may be scheduled on weekends between the hours of 10:00 am and 6:00 pm.
 In most cases, facilities are unavailable on weekdays.